Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Warehouses.md

 # Warehouses

 This code list represents the warehouses used across the digital contents of the system.
 Each warehouse defines a physical or logical storage location that supports material handling, inventory operations, and logistical processes.

+For a detailed explanation, watch the [Warehouses and warehouse locations](https://www.youtube.com/watch?v=3sEE9Mrtx6M) video.

 ---